Gay men: AIDS crisis in the United States

 During the early years of the epidemic, there was significant misinformation surrounding the illness.
 Rumors swirled that being in the same room or being touched by a gay man could lead one to contract HIV.
 It was not until April 1984 that the U.S. Health and Human Services Secretary Margaret Heckler announced in a press conference that the American scientist Robert Gallo had discovered the probable cause of AIDS, the retrovirus which would be named human immunodeficiency virus or HIV.
 In September 1985, during his second term in office, US President Ronald Reagan publicly mentioned AIDS for the first time after being asked about his administration's lack of medical research funding for the crisis.
 Four months later, Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, stated, "One million Americans have already been infected with the virus and that this number will jump to at least 2 million or 3 million within 5 to 10 years."
 Gay men, trans women, and bisexual men faced the brunt of deaths during the first decade of the crisis.
 Activists claimed the government was responding to the epidemic with apathy because of the perceived "social undesirability" of these groups.
-To address this perceived apathy, activists such as Vito Russo, Larry Kramer, and others, took more militant approaches to AIDS activism, organizing direct action through organizations like ACT UP in order to force pharmaceutical corporations and government agencies to respond to the epidemic with more urgency.
+To address this perceived apathy, activists such as Vito Russo, Larry Kramer, and others, took more militant approaches to AIDS activism, organizing direct action through organizations like ACT UP to force pharmaceutical corporations and government agencies to respond to the epidemic with more urgency.
 ACT UP eventually grew into a transnational organization, with 140 chapters around the world, while the AIDS crisis ultimately became a global epidemic.
 By 2019, complications related to AIDS had taken 32.7 million lives worldwide.